 Enterprise-wide data governance is the lynchpin to achieving compliance with the European Union’s General Data Protection Regulation (GDPR), which goes into effect May 25, 2018.
 Meeting GDPR requirements within the timeline is a tall order for most organizations.
-With just under a year left to achieve compliance, do-it-yourself may not be a realistic option for many organizations.
+With the deadline approaching fast, do-it-yourself may not be a realistic option for many organizations.

 Fortunately, there are comprehensive solutions available to more quickly bring your data architecture up to snuff.
 We believe that integrating a governed data lake into an existing data environment is a smart, practical way for organizations to become GDPR compliant – as well as set themselves up to derive more value from their data in the future.